Miley Cyrus & Her Dead Petz: Critical reception

 Miley Cyrus & Her Dead Petz received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Miley Cyrus & Her Dead Petz received an average score of 60 ("mixed or average reviews") based on 21 reviews.
 According to Kyle Anderson of Entertainment Weekly, the project saw Cyrus "pulling 'a reverse Liz Phair' in that she [started] with the glossy pop stuff and [ended] up producing something as intense and naked as Exile in Guyville"; the record represented a "distillation of an artist’s soul that is both rare and wonderful".
+He noted that "Dead Petz is a remarkable accomplishment because Cyrus appears to have grasped all of her potential at once", highlighting the album's varied sound and influence.
 Nick Levine of NME wrote that "1 Sun" and "I Get So Scared" were lyrically similar to Cyrus' earlier "Wake Up America" and "Adore You", which made the new album "[feel] like a wonderfully unexpected progression" instead of a "contrived bid for credibility".
 Rob Sheffield called "Something About Space Dude" an album highlight in Rolling Stone, citing the line "our lips get me so wet / while I'm singing all the verses from the Tibetan Book of the Dead" from "Milky Milky Milk" as the project's best, although Cyrus attempted several "Coyne-like high notes that don't suit her lowdown voice".

 In a mixed review, Annie Zaleski of The A.V.
 Club called the 92-minute album's unrefined production a "slog to get through", although it was "commendable for its devil-may-care bravery".
 According to Jason Lipshutz of Billboard, the album should be enjoyed "as the work of an artist who ... will not be bound to the post-teen pop stardom she inherited less than two years ago"; although portions were "unlistenable", the overall project was "messy, imperfect, provocative and entertaining".
 In DIY, Kyle Macneill wrote that the tracks alternated between success and failure, praising Cyrus' "gigantic foam finger to industry constraints" and describing the album as "a dazzling insight into the twinkling mind of one of pop's biggest stars".

 Jim Faber of the New York Daily News wrote that Cyrus' vocals sounded like "they were recorded through a bong"; the album "could use a hefty dose of editing" and was "annoying to any listener".
 According to Dan Weiss of Spin, "the total lack of unpredictability ... is what betrays Cyrus' true lack of imagination" and he raised the possibility of an "all-time backlash" she might experience if her return to the mainstream market "doesn't woo radio".
 Sasha Geffen wrote in Consequence of Sound that the album "is a huge mess, but at least it's an honest one"; Pitchfork's Meaghan Garvey criticized Cyrus for releasing "the definition of a vanity project".
 The album was ranked 10th, 25th and 42nd, respectively, on Entertainment Weekly's, Time Out London's and NME's lists of the best albums of 2015.